 Safety First: Ensure the amplifier is powered OFF and unplugged before making any connections!

-- Source to Amp Inputs: Connect your audio source (like a preamp, DAC, AV receiver's pre-outs, or even a phone/computer with the right adapter) to the amplifier's input jacks (commonly RCA - red/white, or XLR - 3-pin balanced).
+- Source to Amp Inputs: Connect your audio source (preamp, DAC, receiver pre-outs) to the amplifier"s input jacks (RCA or XLR).
 Match Left/Right channels.

-- Amp Outputs to Speakers: Connect the amplifier's speaker output terminals to your speakers using appropriate gauge speaker wire.
+- Amp Outputs to Speakers: Connect the amplifier"s speaker outputs to your speakers using appropriate gauge speaker wire.
+Crucially, ensure the total speaker impedance (calculated above) is safe for your amplifier (check the amp"s specs!).

 - Power Up: Double-check all connections.
 Plug in the amplifier and turn it on.
 Start with the volume low and gradually increase it.